 The Court Services were established by the Court Services Act 1998.
 It is an independent agency with its own corporate identity.
-The functions of the Service are to manage the courts, provides support services to judge, provide information on the court system to the public, provide, manage and maintain court dealings and provides facilities for users of court.
+The functions of the Service are to manage the courts, provide support services to judges, provide information on the court system to the public, provide, manage and maintain court dealings and provide facilities for users of the court.

 The Court Services is to prepare a strategic plan every three years and submit it to the Minister for approval.
 The strategic plan is to set out the key objectives and strategies of the Service.
 This is to have regard to the need to ensure the most beneficial effect and efficient use of its resources.
 It is to have regard to the Government’s policy on the Irish language.

 The Service is to report annually to the Minister for Justice on its activities.
 It must furnish the Minister with information in relation to any matter concerning the policies and activities of the service generally.
 Any specific matter or account prepared by it and any report.

 - the Chief Justice and the Presidents of each of the other courts;

 - further judges, each elected by the judges of the respective District, Circuit, High Court and Court of Appeal,

 - nominee of the Chairman of the Bar Council of Ireland.

 - Nominee of the President of the Law Society of Ireland.

 - elected by the staff of the Service.

 - an Officer of the Minister nominated by the Minister.